matthewww/cloud-lab-chronicles/README.md

 # Cloud Lab Chronicles 🌦
-My goal here is to document the completion of 100 cloud labs, with a robotics and IOT flavour when it makes sense.
+My goal here is to document my certification journey and the cloud labs I do to back up the learning.
+I'd like to give the labs a robotics and IOT flavour when it makes sense to do so.

 I figured that keeping track of my journey here might help keep me accountable to myself.
 Thanks [Leszek Ucinski](https://github.com/LesUski/100-Days-in-Cloud/tree/main) for the idea.